phantomics/specops/README.md

 ### Implementing Instructions

-SpecOps provides a toolkit for creating schemes that govern such conversions of human-readable instructions into binary program code.
+SpecOps provides a toolkit for creating schemes for the conversion of human-readable instructions into binary program code.
 Let's take a look at how M68K operations are specified.

 ```
 (specop addi (w op0 op1)